Skip to main content

 Kisra

-Traditional Sudanese flatbread made from fermented sorghum or millet.
-Thin, slightly sour, and perfect for scooping up stews.
-Takes 3 days to ferment properly.
+A thin Sudanese flatbread made from fermented sorghum or millet.
+It comes out slightly sour and works well for scooping up stews.
+The batter needs about three days to ferment properly.

 Aseeda